Leprechaun817/clio/readme.md

 * Support for git-style command interfaces with arbitrarily-nested commands.

 Clio is currently a beta-stage project.
-It lacks documentation and real-world testing and its interface remains subject to change.
+It lacks documentation and and its interface remains subject to change.

 ## License